rmccoy7541/neand_sQTL/log.md

 REMEMBER
 - You need to make the pipeline generalizable, especially the part after separating the phenotype table by tissue.

+### 07/19/19
+What's been going on?
+Rajiv basically finished the NRichment function so now we are running tests to see if we get consistent results.
+Apparently some of the results from the first test differ from the results from the second enrichment test, but that's confounded by the fact that I (attempted) to run some of the enrichment independently to fix some of the problems with the `pbmclapply` multithreading.

 ### 07/12/19
 Gotta add the `--showFiltered` flag to VariantsToTable.sh include low-quality SNPs.
 Rerunning now.
 Going to finish the enrichment function with Rajiv after.